wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ### Set Up the Transfer Environment

+#### Configure Transfer Details

-1. **Configure transfer details** - before you initiate a cross-chain transfer, you need to set up the chain context and signers for both the source and destination chains
+Before you initiate a cross-chain transfer, you need to set up the chain context and signers for both the source and destination chains

 1. **Initialize the Wormhole SDK** - the `wormhole` function is initialized for the `Testnet` environment, and we specify the platforms (EVM and Solana) we want to support.
 This allows us to interact with both EVM-compatible chains like Avalanche and non-EVM chains like Solana if needed

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:10:11"
     ```

     !!! note
         You can replace `'Testnet'` with `'Mainnet'` if you want to perform transfers on MainNet.

 2. **Set up source and destination chains** - we specify the source chain (Avalanche) and the destination chain (Solana) using the `getChain` method.
 This allows us to define where to send the USDC and where to receive them

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:14:15"
     ```

 3. **Configure the signers** - the `getSigner` function retrieves the signers responsible for signing transactions on the respective chains.
 This ensures that transactions are correctly authorized on both the source and destination chains

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:18:19"
     ```

 4. **Define the transfer amount** - the amount of USDC to transfer is specified.
 In this case, we're transferring 0.1 USDC, which is parsed and converted into the base units expected by the Wormhole SDK

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:22:22"
     ```

 5. **Set transfer mode** - we specify that the transfer should be manual by setting `automatic = false`.
 This means you will need to handle the attestation and finalization steps yourself

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:24:24"
     ```

+#### Initiate the Transfer

-2. **Initiate the transfer** - to begin the manual transfer process, you first need to create the transfer object and then manually initiate the transfer on the source chain
+To begin the manual transfer process, you first need to create the transfer object and then manually initiate the transfer on the source chain

 1. **Create the Circle transfer object** - the `wh.circleTransfer()` function creates an object with the  transfer details, such as the amount of USDC, the source and destination addresses, and the mode.
 However, this does not initiate the transfer itself

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:27:32"
     ```

 2. **Start the transfer** - the `initiateTransfer` function sends the transaction on the source chain.
 It involves signing and sending the transaction using the source signer.
 This will return a list of transaction IDs (srcTxids) that you can use to track the transfer

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:38:39"
     ```

+#### Fetch the Circle Attestation (VAA)

-3. **Fetch the Circle attestation (VAA)** - once you initialize the transfer on the source chain, you must fetch the VAA from Circle.
+Once you initialize the transfer on the source chain, you must fetch the VAA from Circle.
 The VAA serves as cryptographic proof that CCTP has successfully recognized the transfer.
 The transfer cannot be completed on the destination chain until this attestation is fetched

 1. **Set a timeout** - fetching the attestation can take some time, so setting a timeout is common.
 In this example, we set the timeout to 60 seconds

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:42:42"
     ```

 2. **Fetch the attestation** - after initiating the transfer, you can use the `fetchAttestation()` function to retrieve the VAA.
 This function will wait until the attestation is available or you reach the specified timeout

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:44:45"
     ```

     - The `attestIds` will contain the details of the fetched attestation, which Wormhole uses to complete the transfer on the destination chain

-4. **Complete the transfer on the destination chain** - once the VAA is fetched, the final step is to complete the transfer on the destination chain (Solana in this example).
+#### Complete the Transfer on the Destination Chain

+Once the VAA is fetched, the final step is to complete the transfer on the destination chain (Solana in this example).
 This involves redeeming the VAA, which moves the USDC from Circle's custody onto the destination chain

 1. **Complete the transfer** - after successfully fetching the VAA, use the `completeTransfer()` function to finalize the transfer on the destination chain.
 This requires the destination signer to sign and submit the transaction to the destination chain

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:49:55"
     ```

     - The `dstTxids` will hold the transaction IDs for the transfer on the destination chain, confirming that the transfer has been completed

 You can find the full code for the manual USDC transfer script below: